microsoft/vcpkg-docs/vcpkg/commands/create.md

 The `vcpkg create` command is a tool that facilitates the generation of new ports for libraries within the vcpkg ports tree.
 To do this, it requires a port name and a URL that points to the source code of the library in question.

 Upon execution, this command initiates a download of the source code from the provided URL.
-It then creates an initial "portfile.cmake" and "vcpkg.json" in a newly formed directory.
+It then creates an initial `portfile.cmake` and `vcpkg.json` in a newly formed directory.

 The command has the capability to save the downloaded source code using a specific file name, provided as an optional argument.
 If this archive file name isn't specified, the command automatically derives the file name from URL.